fengalin/raspdac-on-osmc/README.md

 sudo systemctl stop eventlircd
 ```

-2. Dump the raw device:
+2. Dump the output of the IR device:
 ``` bash
 cat /dev/lirc0
 ```